ayushrusiya47/Wev-Devils/README.md

 ----Name & Roll Number----
 ## Note
-The reset password feature is underdevelopment it is not fully functional now
+The reset password feature is underdevelopment it is not fully functional now Few Commits have been made in readme due cdn error
 =======
 >>>>>>> 010a2acca8d9d695ebc38c8135fd5262911fd4ae